December 05, 2019//JoelLast Updated: June 14, 2022

-As data breaches within corporations and government continue to rise, the expenses to recover from them are escalating at an exponential pace.
+As data breaches within private organizations and government entities continue to rise, the expenses to recover from them are escalating at an exponential pace.
 With third-party breaches, there can be additional costs beyond the usual financial, regulatory, and reputational damage that an internally caused data breach can bring.
 These damages can combine to make third-party breaches far more expensive than one where a third-party isn’t involved.
 Let’s examine these costs and some ways that they can be avoided.

 “A solid vendor risk management program, backed up by technology, policies, and procedures is the best protection.”

 Smaller third-party vendors are sometimes so overwhelmed by the strains and potential costs of having their customers hacked that they go out of business.
 This nightmare came to reality in the LabCorp/Quest Diagnostic data breach.
 In a situation such as that, you may be forced to bring on a new vendor immediately in order to restore those services, and that’s on top of dealing with the cost of a data breach.

 When it comes to investigating the root cause of a vendor-related incident, it’s often more difficult and expensive since you won’t have direct access to the suspected systems.
 And third-party vendors are likely to be more interested in protecting themselves, and not as much interest in not being fully transparent, when there is a legal liability at stake.
 If your vendor does not cooperate fully right away, your downtime costs will escalate, hour by hour, day by day.
 Even if they are all in on your investigation efforts, the forensic investigation will take longer due to the multiple entities, networks and software platforms involved.